Ellnz/Tomb-of-The-Snow-Prince/CL_ToTSP.md

-## 2.2.X
+## 2.2.0 (Indev)
-### Fixes
+### Worldspace Changes
-- Changed ID convention.
+- Changed internal ID convention.
 - Sados Relothan, who was set up as an Imperial, changed to a Dunmer.
 Level changed from 40 to 4.
-- One of the doors renamed: Wooded Gate -> Wooden Gate.
+- Doors renamed: Wooded Gate -> Wooden Gate.
 - Removed an unused, broken static.
-- (uncleaned dev version only) Fixed various typos in dialogue entries for topic "booze".
+- Fixed various typos in dialogue entries for topic "booze".
+- Added Leradr Barrow, which replaces Heirdun Barrow, due to permissions issues.
+- Removed a duplicate snow prince cuirass from Jolgier Barrow in the Snow Prince Armor Redux.esp.
+- Fixed floating Torches in Raven Rock.
+- Resolved rogue Doormarker in -22,17.
+- Fix caspering t_mw_terrrockvm_cliffsnow_02: -12, 28: -93178.7 233436 2315.99.
+- Fix capering colony door: -18, 25: -141910 207956 1643.33.
+- Udyfrykte Lair had a non-unique static blocking it, replaced it with a new unique static (just to make sure) and adjust the scripts.
+- Fixed the quest Race Against the Clock: Carnius Magius had been misplaced in the water, and needed repositioning.
+- Fixed the quest The Skaal Test of Wisdom: Halfhand sometimes did not enter the wolf-enclosure.
+- Hid unintentionally-visible script-component-ring on the Skaal wolf enclosure gatepost.

+### Package Changes:
+- Removed "VSW" from file names.
+- Removed PfP v3.2 compatbility patch.
+- Added PfP v4 compatbility patch.

 ## 2.1.X
 ### Worldspace Changes: